 TRI is experiencing rapid growth as individuals and organizations are hearing about the effectiveness of TRI’s models of intervention.
 We can now say we are a “research informed” intervention as our State of Calfornia, Mental Health Services Act Innovation’s Project yielded statistically significant reductions in depression and anxiety and reduction in hostility and somatic indicators.
 Further, independent researchers connected to academic institutions have begun randomized control trials, to further evaluate the effectiveness of the interventions.

 TRI’s international trainings have been co-sponsored by the World Health Organization in China, the Unitarian Universalist Service Committee in Haiti, Nepal, Turkey, Africa and the Philippines, Starfish One by One in Guatemala, and ADRA International in the Philippines.
 Individuals have also sponsored our international trainings most recently in South Africa and Rwanda.
-TRI has a partnership with Loma Linda University and the University of Hamburg.
-Loma Linda University and the University of Hamburg will be leading the next phase of the research with regard to the Community Resiliency Model®.
-In addition, a group of concerned citizens will bring our community model to Belfast, Northern Island, in 2017.
+TRI has a partnership with Loma Linda University.
+Loma Linda University will be leading the next phase of the research with regard to the Community Resiliency Model®.
+In addition, a group of concerned citizens will bring our community model to Belfast, Northern Ireland, in 2017.